Kickle/Docs/Docs/admin-guide/bandwidth.md

 | Siren  | 16.0  | 63.6   |

 ##Video
-Video is linked to : the number of videos and the size (full screen or preview).
+Video is linked to : the number of video's participants and the size (full screen or preview).

-Skype for business is using H264 SVC since Lync 2013.
+Skype for business has been using H264 SVC since Lync 2013.
-The maximum for all the video streams in conference is 8015 kbps.
+The maximum for all video streams in conference is 8015 kbps.
-Please refer to the link at the bottom of this page to get more details.
+Please refer to the link at the bottom of this page for more details.

 ##Sharing
-Kickle doesn't support VBSS so far (https://docs.microsoft.com/en-us/skypeforbusiness/manage/video-based-screen-sharing) Bandwidth for sharing depends on screen resolution that is shared.
+Kickle doesn't support VBSS as of yet (https://docs.microsoft.com/en-us/skypeforbusiness/manage/video-based-screen-sharing) Bandwidth for sharing depends on screen resolution that is shared.

 | 1080p Content  | RDP Average   | RDP Peak  |